 We were driving back from Meschen a couple of days ago when I saw these beautiful cloud formations where the light was breaking through the thick cover and creating these beautiful effects that resemble light pouring through cathedral windows.
 I suspect the reverse is true, which is to say that cathedral architects were inspired by this natural phenomenon when they designed buildings where the light comes in like this at certain times of the day.
 Enjoy the photos!

 It’s not often I wake up early enough to see the dawn.
-I usually work late into the night, because I find that’s when I can gather my thoughts and be at my most productive -- when I’m alone, the noises of the day have subsided and the only sounds I hear are the reassuring churning of the hard drive platters in my Drobo and my own breath.
+I usually work late into the night, because I find that’s when I can gather my thoughts and be at my most productive — when I’m alone, the noises of the day have subsided and the only sounds I hear are the reassuring churning of the hard drive platters in my Drobo and my own breath.

 I’m a sucker for light breezes blowing through any sort of swaying plants.
 They make for very interesting compositions.
 They’re a bit challenging to capture because the subject keeps moving, but if you get it right, the result is really nice.
 Taken at the National Arboretum in Washington, DC.

 The wonderful thing about using a fast lens is that you can get photos like this in low light.
 Sure, the depth of field may be thin because the aperture is maxed out, but it’s very liberating to be able to walk around and take handheld photos without having to do long exposures on a tripod.